How To Grow Scotch Bonnet Peppers – Seed to Harvest

 The notorious scotch bonnet pepper is an essential ingredient in authentic Caribbean dishes.
 It is a versatile pepper variety, often used to make Jamaican Jerk seasoning and to spice up soups and stews.

-The name ‘scotch bonnet’ comes from the pepper’s resemblance to the “Tam o’ shanter” hat, a Scottish bonnet worn by men.
+The name ‘scotch bonnet’ comes from the pepper’s resemblance to the “Tam o’ shanter” hat, a Scottish bonnet.
 The pepper has a rich history, making it a special plant to grow in your home garden (if you like things spicy, that is).

-In this article, we’ll share our detailed process of how to grow scotch bonnet peppers.
-This will include everything you need to know, from where to buy seeds, how to germinate them, watering, fertilizing, and harvesting your fresh peppers.
+In this article, I share my detailed process on how to grow scotch bonnet peppers.
+This will include everything you need to know, including where to buy seeds, how to germinate them, watering, fertilizing, and harvesting your fresh peppers.

 Scotch Bonnet pepper plant.